olivettiscuoladigitale/epub3-creator/README.md

 									}
 								]);

-***What append if inside of my frontmatter i need to add other section?***
+***What append if inside of my frontmatter i need to add other section?***.
 We can solve this in 2 way
 1 - autopilot, with nested object
-2 - manual with string
+2 - manual, with string

 ### Autopilot: Add nested object inside section (section of section)
-We say above that "content" properties of section can be a string or array, in the example we have see the use of string, let now explain how use the content as array:
+We say above that `content` properties of section can be a string or array, in the example we have see the use of string, let now explain how use the content as array:

 	epubCreator.addSections([
 									{